Lexie Liu: 2016–2021: Indie career, 2030, Meta Ego, and Gone Gold

-In February 2019, Liu released her debut EP 2030 in the United States, which included two new singles "Outta Time" featuring Killy and "Love and Run".
+In February 2019, Liu released her debut EP 2030 in the United States, which included two new singles "Outta Time" featuring Killy and "Love and Run."
 In September 2019 her single "Ok, Ok, Ok" was released.
 On December 27, 2019, her album Meta Ego was released.
 On October 28, 2020, Liu voiced the champion Seraphine in Riot Games' virtual K-pop group, K/DA, in their new song "More" from their extended play All Out.
 Liu also performed on stage at the 2020 League of Legends World Championship in Shanghai.

 On January 28, 2021, Liu released her second EP Gone Gold internationally (released as Online 上线了 in China), featuring her then-newest single "ALGTR" which was self-written and self-produced alongside the rest of the EP.
 It marked yet another change in sound direction, with the EP taking in significantly more electro-pop influences compared to previous efforts.
-The project's contemporary theme, reflected in the title track's music videos and the rest of the track list's visualisers which were directed by frequent collaborator Jeremy Z. Qin, revolves around the idea of living in an online game as a character.
+The project's contemporary theme, reflected in the title track's music videos and the rest of the track list's visualizers which were directed by frequent collaborator Jeremy Z. Qin, revolves around the idea of living in an online game as a character.
 It was inspired by the unrest experienced throughout 2020 as a result of the worldwide COVID-19 pandemic, where Liu's only source of understanding the world was solely through a screen - leading her to imagine what life would be like without this source.

+2021-present: The Happy Star

-On 21 November 2022, Liu released a single by the name of "Fortuna" with an accompanying music video.
+On November 21, 2022, Liu released a single by the name of "Fortuna" with an accompanying music video.
 "Fortuna" marks a slight change in Liu's style as a high-energy, electropop-inspired track making use of Mandarin, English, and Spanish in the lyrics.
 The song's lyrics and music video were heavily inspired by Egyptian mythology and tarot divination, having been named after the Roman goddess Fortuna, and making references to the Egyptian deities of Set and Anubis.

-On 29 November 2022, Liu followed up the release of "Fortuna" with a single entitled "Magician," with both songs having been inspired by the same theme of tarot divination.
+On November 29, 2022, Liu followed up the release of "Fortuna" with a single entitled "Magician," with both songs having been inspired by the same theme of tarot divination.
 The lyrics make reference to the major arcana of the Magician, the Moon, the Sun, and the general suits of the Cups, the Wands, and the Pentacles found in tarot decks.
 The musical style of "Magician" is a further exploration of heavy electronic music and was performed in English and Mandarin.

+On December 6, 2022, Liu released the full-length album The Happy Star.
+The album was composed of twelve tracks with “Fortuna" and "Magician" as singles.

+On November 21, 2023, Liu released her single "delulu."

+On April 23, 2024, Liu was featured in the single "On Clap," in Yuqi's EP Yuq1.

+On March 18, 2025, Liu released her single "Pop Girl."

+On May 28, 2025, Liu released her single "FFFFF."

+On October 16, 2025, Liu released her EP "Teenage Ramble".